 A two-part tariff consists of a fixed component and usage component.
 In designing a two-part tariff, the basic issue is how to allocate the costs of the service between the two components.
 Based on the traditional fully distributed cost (FDC) method, the most straightforward way of allocating these costs is to assign all fixed costs, including the fixed component of common costs, to the fixed part of the tariff and to allocate the variable component to the variable part.
 This is the method currently followed by FERC in the SFV pricing rule used for interstate transportation services.
 An alternative is to assign a part of fixed costs to the volumetric or usage component of the tariff.
-The latter was used by the FERC under the MFV rate in which a part of the fixed costs, namely, the rate of return and taxes, were allocated to the usage component.
+The latter was used by the FERC under the MFV rate in which a part of the fixed costs. namely, the rate of return and taxes, were allocated to the usage component.
 The latter method is also used by most PUCs for pricing an LDC's services.
-The typical LDC tariff for residential customers has a monthly charge that incorporates fixed customer costs and some of the other fixed costs, and the gas usage component that incorporates all other costs, including costs of gas commodity and upstream capacity and storage, and local distribution.7
+The typical LDC tariff for residential customers has a monthly charge that incorporates fixed customer costs and some of the other fixed costs, and the gas usage component that incorporates all other costs, including costs of gas commodity and upstream capacity and storage, and local distribution.51 of competitors.
+Such a two-part tariff can be designed to maximize economic welfare.52

-7 The usage charge is the sum of two components: the base rate that represents the local distribution costs and the purchased gas adjustment (PGA) component that represents costs of gas commodity and upstream capacity and storage.
 As mentioned above, a reservation charge akin to the fixed charge is incorporated into a two-part tariff in some unregulated markets.
-In such markets, a firm may design two part tariffs such that low (high) demand users are charged a low (high) reservation fee and a high (low) usage fee to (1) maximize consumption, (2) penalize breach of contract and (3) prevent entry of competitors.
-Such a two-part tariff can be designed to maximize economic welfare.8
+In such markets, a firm may design two part tariffs such that low (high) demand users are charged a low (high) reservation fee and a high (low) usage fee to (1) maximize consumption, (2) penalize breach of contract and (3) prevent entry